premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 <summary> Explanation </summary>
 <blockquote>

-    In the above query we use GROUP BY MARKS means, it clusters the rows with same Marks and we also use SELECT MARKS, COUNT(DISTINCT STUDENT_ID) which prints the Marks of each cluster and the count of rows of respective clusters.
+    In the above query, we used GROUP BY MARKS.
+It clusters the rows with same Marks and we also use SELECT MARKS, COUNT(DISTINCT STUDENT_ID) which prints the marks of each cluster and the count of the rows of respective clusters.

 </blockquote>